 How to avoid IoT from getting doomed?

 - Each IoT device is known to be an attack vector for ransomware attacks.
 In reality, IoT might be the preferred route of attacks for ransomware moving forward.
-For this reason, the IT experts need to identify what devices are present on their systems and ensure that only the entrusted and security devices can be added.
-Remember, you don’t want any bad actor to connect devices to your IoT solutions that aren’t running or trusted software on behalf of any trusted user.
+For this reason, IT experts need to identify what devices are on their systems and ensure that only the entrusted and security devices can be added.
+Remember, you don’t want any lousy actor to connect devices to your IoT solutions that aren’t running or trusted software for any trusted user.

-- Don’t manage things which you don’t know.
-With the increase of numbers and types of assets, the tools needed to achieve them also increases.
+- Don’t manage things that you don’t know.
+With the increase in numbers and types of assets, the tools needed to achieve them also increases.
 In previous years, things have become complicated with the introduction of BYOD, IoT, and other mobile devices.
-But then who is responsible for all those devices on the network that aren’t owned by any company?
+But then, who is responsible for all those devices on the network that any company doesn’t own?
 Is IT capable of understanding which devices are accessing the corporate resources?
 With only access to email and business information on our phones and tablets, how can security and IT departments know which devices are secure and which are not?
 Well!
 IT teams should work with a solution that can manage all these tasks.
-Instead of having different solutions, it is essential to search for one comprehensive solution that allows you to discover all other devices connected to your systems.
-Later, develop an inventory, detect patches and firmware updates and integrate them into your system to allow for complete asset and device management.
+Instead of having different solutions, searching for one comprehensive solution that allows you to discover all other devices connected to your systems is essential.
+Later, develop an inventory, detect patches and firmware updates, and integrate them into your system to allow for complete asset and device management.

 - IoT experts must consider standard patch hygiene essential to prevent IoT from being doomed.
 Several organizations suffer from attacks just because of a lack of patching.
 The capability to update and maintain remote device software is a crucial component of proper device management.
-The majority of successful attacks are using widespread vulnerabilities in some known software that have been patched up by software vendors.
-This is other words, also means that updating your devices is very imperative.
+Most successful attacks use widespread vulnerabilities in some known software that software vendors have patched up.
+This, in other words, also means that updating your devices is very imperative.

-- Make sure that you follow the principle of least privilege and provide administrative opportunities to the people who needed them the most.
-Implement the minimal level of user rights, or even the lowest clearance level, that enables a user to perform their particular role.
-Least privilege is also similar to this process, which is applied to applications, devices, processes, and systems that only have the permission to perform an authorized activity.
+- Ensure that you follow the principle of least privilege and provide administrative opportunities to the people who most need them.
+Implement the minimal level of user rights, or even the lowest clearance level, that enables users to perform their particular roles.
+Least privilege is also similar to this process, which is applied to applications, devices, processes, and systems that only have permission to perform an authorized activity.
 According to Forrester Research, up to 80% of today’s security breaches include privileged credentials.
-For this reason.
-Enforcing the least privilege has emerged as a necessary element in combating security risks.
+For this reason, enforcing the least privilege has emerged as a necessary element in combating security risks.

-- Data breaches happen very often thus; take immediate actions.
-To ensure the safety of yourself and business, make sure to change your password whenever a data breach has been disclosed.
+- Data breaches happen very often; thus, take immediate action.
+To ensure your and your business’s safety, change your password whenever a data breach has been disclosed.
 Moreover, enable two-factor authentication, update the admin account, and regularly install security patches.